nickyreinert/videoOrga/README.md

 - Runs locally on your GPU
 - No API calls or internet needed

-### AI Summary Models
+### Customizing the AI Prompt

-- I suggest using `mistralai/Mistral-7B-Instruct-v0.2`, smaller models like `google/flan-t5-base` are faster but cannot handle summary the summary and had trouble returning usable results
+You can customize how the AI summarizes and tags videos by editing the `summary_prompt.txt` file.
+This allows you to:
+- Change the target language instructions
+- Adjust the style of the summary
+- Focus on specific details

+The prompt file supports placeholders like `{language}`, `{visual_context}`, and `{audio_transcript}`.

 ## Database Schema